neerajmasai/nordstrom_clone/README.md

 4. Sumit Kumar

 ## About Project
 Nordstrom is an international Online Shopping Store.
+Founded in 1901 by John W. Nordstrom and Carl F. Wallin, it originated as a shoe store and evolved into a full-line retailer with departments for clothing, footwear, handbags, jewelry, accessories, cosmetics, and fragrances.
+As of 2021, Nordstrom operates 100 stores in 32 U.S. states, and three Canadian provinces since entering the market in 2014.
+One location in Puerto Rico was in operation from 2015 through 2020.
 We have tried to build the perfect clone of the website.

 ## Build With
 * HTML5